-As an attempt to recover the remaining land, the Auroville Foundation has approached the problem in an inclusive and generous fashion: in order to address the growing need of the village whilst recovering a portion of the land, the Auroville Foundation, in collaboration with the local Panchayat, has proposed a sub-post office and ration shop as a first phase to secure the land.
+As an attempt to recover the remaining land, the Auroville Foundation has approached the problem in an inclusive and generous fashion: in order to address the growing need of the village whilst recovering a portion of the land, the Auroville Foundation, in collaboration with the local Panchayat, has proposed a sub-post office and ration shop to secure the land.

-The project is being constructed by contracting team Aurocreation, Auroville.
-The walls will be made of compressed stabilized earth blocks, and the structure is RCC framed.
+The project is being constructed by contracting team Auroyali, Auroville.
+The walls will be made of compressed stabilized earth blocks and an RCC frame structure.
 The facade is a combination of granite, CSEB, ferrocement jali, and concrete forming yet again an interesting combination of modern and age-old materials.